astral-sh/uv/docs/pip/compatibility.md

 By default, uv does not write any `--no-build` or `--only-binary` options to the output file, unlike `pip-compile`.
 To include these options in the output file, pass the `--emit-build-options` flag to `uv pip compile`.

+## Package priority

+There are usually many possible solutions given a set of requirements — a resolver must choose between the solutions.
+Unlike pip, uv's resolver uses the ordering provided of packages to determine the default priority.
+This means that uv's resolution can differ based on the order of the packages.
+For example, `uv pip install foo bar` would prioritize a newer version of `foo` over `bar`.
+Similarly, this applies to the ordering of requirements in input files to `uv pip compile`.